October pumpkin spice month!

 - ¼ cup dates , pitted and chopped

 - ½ teaspoon vanilla extract

 - A handful of pecans (optional)

-- You can enjoy as is, or splash on a little extra non-dairy milk, a drizzle of maple syrup, and a sprinkle of pecans.
+You can enjoy as is, or splash on a little extra plant-based milk, a drizzle of maple syrup, and a sprinkle of pecans.
 Bon appetegan!